hechinger/TuitionTracker2025/README.md

 ## Admin configuration

-This project includes an admin dashboard section in addition to the main, public pages of the site.
+This project includes an admin dashboard section (mounted at the path `/admin`) in addition to the main, public pages of the site.
 All of the admin pages and endpoints are protected with Clerk, so you can manage which users have access through Clerk's web portal.

 The admin dashboard lets users do a number of things, including: